Skip to Content

 future, talk to your doctor about sperm banking before any treatment for

-present and whether your cancer has spread to other areas of your body (stage), you may need only watchful waiting.
-Or you may need further treatment with chemotherapy, radiation therapy, or surgery to remove lymph nodes.
+present and whether your cancer has spread to other areas of your body (stage), you may need only surveillance.
+Or you may need further treatment.

 If your cancer was found early, you may have a choice about further treatment.
 Talk with your doctor about the risks and possible side effects of each treatment option.